Safari Pricing Explained

 We work hard to build the best possible safari or tour for you – within your budget, that makes the most of your time and money.
 As a rule, we prefer to include as many of the costs up front so that there are no unpleasant surprises once your are on safari.

-Website Pricing - The pricing on our website is based on a minimum of 2 people sharing, and travelling together during low/off-peak season.
-Depending on the itinerary, seasonal variations in costs can differ quite considerably, so this will need to be take into account when planning your itinerary.
+The pricing on our website is based on a minimum of 2 people sharing and travelling together during low/off-peak season.
+Depending on the itinerary, seasonal variations in costs can differ quite considerably, so this will need to be taken into account when planning your itinerary.

-There are 6 main factors that will make a big difference to the price of your safari or tour.
+6 main factors will make a big difference to the price of your safari or tour.

-Season - High season rates can vary quite dramatically from the low season rates for the same safari camps and lodges.
+High-season rates can vary quite dramatically from the low-season rates for the same safari camps and lodges.
 Rates for high season are applicable for a reason, as often the game viewing is at its best during these times of year and space is at a premium.
 However, if peak game viewing is not critical and you are flexible with your travel dates, you can still have a wonderful safari experience at a considerably lower price when travelling in low or “green” seasons.
 The bonus is that you will find the areas less crowded and have less difficulty confirming space.